maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-In this example, the program opens the directory /tmp using opendir, reads all directory entries using readdir, and then closes the directory using closedir.
+*In this example, the program opens the directory /tmp using opendir, reads all directory entries using readdir, and then closes the directory using closedir.
 If closedir succeeds, it prints "Closed the directory /tmp".
-If closedir fails, it prints "Failed to close the directory /tmp.".
+If closedir fails, it prints "Failed to close the directory /tmp.".*
-If opendir fails, it prints "Failed to open the directory /tmp.".
+*If opendir fails, it prints "Failed to open the directory /tmp.".*

 [Back to Summary](#summary)
 ---------------------------------------------------------------------------------
 # STRERROR

-The strerror function is a standard C function that returns a string describing the error code passed in the argument errno.
+The `strerror` function is a standard C function that returns a string describing the error code passed in the argument errno.

-- ***Function Description***:: strerror returns a pointer to a string that describes the error code passed in the argument errnum.
-The string is actually a static buffer that is overwritten by each call to strerror.
+- ***Function Description***:: `strerror` returns a pointer to a string that describes the error code passed in the argument errnum.
+The string is actually a static buffer that is overwritten by each call to `strerror`.

 - ***Prototype***: `char *strerror(int errnum);`